Using the Imaging Wizard to create a virtual disk

 If a Windows reboot request message displays before the imaging process completes, ignore the request until imaging completes successfully.

-The Imaging Wizard prompts for information that allows for connecting to the farm as well as information necessary to set the appropriate credentials/Active Directory and licensing information to apply to this particular vDisk.
+The Imaging Wizard prompts for farm connection information.
+It includes information necessary to set the appropriate credentials/Active Directory and licensing information.
+This information is applied to the virtual disk.